-As a part of the 12 Days of Christmas giveaways, Camy is giving away a copy of her newest release “Protection For Hire.”
+Vickie is giving one reader a copy of Long Trail Home, book 3 in the Texas Trails series.
 To enter, just leave a comment (make sure to include your name and email)-that simple.
 (See end of post for Bonus Entries.)
 You can enter now through Friday, Dec.
 23.

 Don’t forget, you can enter each giveaway of the 12 Days of Christmas.
 Click here to see what (and who) you’ve missed.